shawnferry/HOL7712-gitbook/setup/steps.md

 $$

 1. Once setup.pp is applied, differences are apparent in vim.
 The setup.pp file content is identical but the display now includes line numbers, a column indicator for 80 columns, and syntax highlighting.
+Run the following command:

   `vi HOL7712-Solaris-Puppet/setup.pp`